darkxex/UnCapFF3PRemaster/README.md

-# UnCapFF3PRemaster
+# UnCapFFPRemaster
-Uncap FrameRate in FF3 Pixel Remaster.
+Uncap FrameRate Final Fantasy 3 Pixel Remaster.

+This application is very easy to use, just put it in the "Final Fantasy 3 Pixel Remaster" game directory.
+Open it and choose your Maximum FPS.